josephworks/VDT.Core/src/VDT.Core.Blazor.Wizard/README.md

 - Fully customizable layout
 - Events for starting, stopping and completing the wizard
 - Steps completed only on your own conditions
-- Events for initializing and attempted completion of steps
+- Events for initializing and attempted competion of steps
 - Optional back navigation and cancelling

 ## Styling